huiyu/PersistentBlockingQueue/README.md

 ## Basic Usage

-`PersistentBlockingQueue` implements the `java.util.concurrent.BlockingQueue` interface, so you can use it like the other blocking queues.
+`PersistentBlockingQueue` implements the `java.util.concurrent.BlockingQueue` interface, so you can use it like other blocking queues.

 Here is a brief example of how to use `PersistentBlockingQueue`: